drisskhattabi6/Data-Analysis-And-ML-App/README.md

 # ML-Toolkits-App
-🚀 Project "simplify the Machine Learning process with a desktop app by 'CustomTkinter'".
+🚀 This Project is for "simplify the Machine Learning process with a desktop app" .

 #### 🌟This project carried out in collaboration with "Mohamed Amine Sabbahi" and "Ayman Boufarhi".
 Under the mentorship of the amazing Prof "Sanae Khali Issa".